Rules & Situations Hub

 Preferred Lies and Winter Rules in Golf

-What preferred lies (winter rules) mean in golf: when you can lift, clean and place your ball, where it applies, and how far you can move it.
-The local rule explained.
+What are preferred lies in golf?
+Learn when you can lift, clean and place your ball and how the winter rule applies to your game.

 1Etiquette